-Gabrielle Union’s Comments About Motherhood Focus On Enjoying It, Not Trying To Be The "Perfect Parent"
+Gabrielle Union Got Super Honest About Motherhood & Not Trying To Be A "Perfect Parent"

 It's only been a little over four months since Gabrielle Union and Dwyane Wade welcomed their first baby together — a daughter named Kaavia James — last November, and now, she's speaking out about what becoming a mom has meant to her.
 In a new interview with Parents (via People), Union said she loves motherhood, even though her goal is not to be a "perfect" parent.
 Like anything else, this journey in her life hasn't been without its challenges, but so far, it sounds like she's been taking a healthy approach to the pressure that comes with the job.